-I am an MBA HR fresher who passed out this year.
+I am an MBA HR fresher who graduated this year.
 I have received a job opportunity as an Assistant Admin Manager, but the salary offered is very low.
 Should I accept the job?
 Will I be able to secure better job opportunities in the future?
 I am feeling quite confused.
 Please guide me.

 From India, Surat